 7. Unofficial Transcripts.
 Please upload unofficial copies of your transcripts into the supporting document section of your USC Graduate Admissions online application.

-Graduate students accepted into our program are given funding packages, which includes Teaching Assistantships, renewable each year if the student continues in good standing.
+Graduate students accepted into our program are given funding packages, which includes a combination of Fellowship and Teaching Assistantships, renewable each year up to five years if the student continues in good standing.

 Graduate Admissions Committee